0 - 12 Months

 Few moments are more tender in those first weeks of life than when your baby reaches out and takes your finger while in your arms.
 It’s the all-important language of touch at work!
 Social connection is not the only connection at work in that moment; there are neural connections forming as your baby makes contact with that finger.
 In today’s episode, host Jessica Rolph welcomes Rebecca Parlakian to talk about the power of touch between infants and parents.

-Rebecca is a senior director program at Zero to Three, a national nonprofit organization that focuses on the healthy development of infants, toddlers, and families.
+Rebecca is Senior Director of Programs at Zero to Three, a national nonprofit organization that focuses on the healthy development of infants, toddlers, and families.
 Much of her work at Zero to Three is connected to the work of Dr. Andrew Meltzoff at the University of Washington Institute for Learning and Brain Sciences.

 Key Takeaways: